quantumyatra/QuantumMachineLearning/README.md

 I also plan to add a few chapters from [Qiskit textbook](https://qiskit.org/textbook/preface.html) in the middle in order to make the course a complete cource for any one from beginner level to the more advanced level.
 Please refere to the [actual git repo](https://github.com/anpaschool/QC-School-Fall2020) for the updates on Quantum Computing class -Fall 2020

+[Here](https://www.youtube.com/watch?v=QtWCmO_KIlg&list=PLmRxgFnCIhaMgvot-Xuym_hn69lmzIokg) is the link for the YouTube videos of the lectures.

 # Chapters

 **Few More Qiskit chapters will be added in the middle**